 - living with a disability

 While services for adults are often focused on understanding and connecting to benefits, services for youth focus on developing self-advocacy skills that will assist the young person in being successful in their school and community.
-Goals worked on with youth include obtaining a driver’s permit, applying to college, being a driving member of their IEP team, finding summer employment or programs, accessing the RIDE and other transportation systems, and understanding their rights as a person with a disability are a few examples of what youth have chosen to work on.
+Goals worked on with youth include obtaining a driver’s permit, applying to college, being a driving member of their IEP team, finding summer employment or programs, accessing the RIDE and other transportation systems, and understanding their rights as a person with a disability.

 BCIL has staff dedicated to working with young people and have greatly increased the number served by forming relationships with several school systems and various agencies.